-Throughout the last 10 years in the design industry, products Andrija designed reached over 50M users worldwide.
+Throughout the last 10 years in the design industry, the products Andrija designed have reached over 50M users worldwide.
 Besides design, he has extensive experience in teaching and mentoring.
 Jure started his journey as a marketeer, switching from front-end development to design and entrepreneurship.
 Just like Andrija, he has experience in both lecturing and mentoring.

 If your goal is to become a UX/UI designer, you’re in the right hands.
 Follow the list of topics provided in this article, Google them, read blog articles, and watch videos on the topics.
 If you need a more “hands-on” type of support – we’re here to help.
 Read our blogs, grab our free and paid resources and courses, and join our Supercharge community – you will skyrocket your career progress.